tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 #### Optional fields

-If a field is optional and not provided as part of the SAS token, specify an empty string for that field.
+If a field is optional and not provided as part of the SAS token, specify an empty string for the field.
 Be sure to include the newline character (\n) after the empty string.

 ## Revoke a user delegation SAS